What’s the essential skill of a cartoonist? Drawing ability? Humor? A deep well of childhood trauma?

 My first intuition about Bayes Theorem was “take evidence and account for false positives”.
 Does a lab result mean you’re sick?
 Well, how rare is the disease, and how often do healthy people test positive?
 Misleading signals must be considered.

-This helped me muddle through practice problems, but I couldn’t think with Bayes.
+This helped me muddle through practice problems, but I couldn’t think with Bayes....
+Read article

 The Fourier Transform is one of deepest insights ever made.
 Unfortunately, the meaning is buried within dense equations:

 Yikes.
-Rather than deciphering it symbol-by-symbol, let's experience the idea.
+Rather than jumping into the symbols, let's experience the key idea firsthand.
 Here's a plain-English metaphor: